KChen-lab/tf-rna-atac/README.md

 Clustering is necessary for studying large ammount of TFs.
 We use a greedy algorithm to find clusters of TFs that share high correlation with each other.

-An example is shown in ...
+Two examples are shown [here](https://kchen-lab.github.io/tf-rna-atac/notebooks/clustering.nb.html)